veruu/patchwork/docs/deployment/management.rst

 .. program:: manage.py retag

-Update the tag (Ack/Review/Test) counts on existing patches.
+Update the tag (Ack/Review/Test) counts on existing submissions.

 .. code-block:: shell

-  ./manage.py retag [<patch_id>...]
+  ./manage.py retag [<submission_id>...]

-Patchwork extracts :ref:`tags <overview-tags>` from each patch it receives.
+Patchwork extracts :ref:`tags <overview-tags>` from each submission it receives.
 By default, three tags are extracted, but it's possible to change this on a per-instance basis.
-Should you add additional tags, you may wish to scan older patches for these new tags.
+Should you add additional tags, you may wish to scan older submissions for these new tags.

-.. option:: patch_id
+.. option:: submission_id

-   a patch ID number.
-If not supplied, all patches will be updated.
+   a submission ID number.
+If not supplied, all submissions will be updated.